KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 As I was walking, I started to feel terrible.
 I walked straight into a bathroom, went into a stall, and threw up.

-The heat didn't help.
-I guess my amusement park days are over.
+I should have paced myself, and the heat didn't help.
+I think my amusement park days are over.

 ![](2025-recap-images/six-flags-new-texas-giant.jpg)
 The Texas Giant: the rollercoaster that did me in...